Samsung will update these Galaxy devices to Android 13

 Samsung Galaxy S devices with Android 13

-This list will be continously updated over the coming months with the latest additions marked in bold text.
+This list will be continuously updated over the coming months with the latest additions marked in bold text.
 Check back regularly!

 What’s next?